 Tips and equipment

-There are a few things to think about before beginning this job, which will hopefully make it as bearable as possible.
+There’s a few things to think about before beginning this job, which will hopefully make it as bearable as possible.

 - Ventilation – Make sure the area is well ventilated.
 Open the bathroom window to let plenty of fresh air in.
 Don’t forget, however, to close certain doors.
 Bad smells will travel throughout the house.